sebastiansb2031/Awesomewindow-manager-template---no-mouse-required-/README.md

 # Awesomewindow-manager-template---no-mouse-required-
-Window Management template "awesome" in which the use of the mouse is not necessary but all its functions are also possible to use only with the keyboard
+Window Management template "awesome" in which the use of the mouse is not necessary but all its functions are also possible to use only with the keyboard.
+It was developed for a debian machine, but it would works for any debian based operating system with "Awesome" window manager installed.
+The new commands will appear in the default commands menú.